Dental Implants – Plano, TX

-Dental Implants Replace Missing Teeth in Plano
+Completely Replace Missing Teeth

 Tooth replacement traditionally meant restoring just those parts of the teeth that are visible when patients smile, but this only addresses half the problem.
 Below the surface of the gums, the root structure of teeth provides adequate support and holds the tooth in its ideal position.
 Without these roots, replacement teeth rely on surrounding dental structures for support, and over time, these healthy structures can be adversely impacted.
 That’s where dental implant supported tooth replacement comes in.
 Dental implants are titanium posts surgically inserted below the gums.
 Over the course of three to six months, the implant posts fuse with gum tissue and supportive alveolar bone creating a solid, natural bond and mimicking the lost root system.
-Once this process is complete, dental implants can support any number of replacement teeth.
+Once this process is complete, dental implants in Plano, TX can support any number of replacement teeth.
 If you’re interested in finding out more about dental implant-retained tooth replacement options, contact Parkway Vista Dental today.
-We welcome patients from Frisco, Addison, and other nearby communities to visit our Plano, TX dental practice.
+We welcome patients from other nearby communities to visit our Plano, TX dental office.

 In order to ensure patients receive the highest quality, safest dental implants, Dr. Bita Kamali partners with local oral surgeons and periodontists to complete the surgical portion of dental implant tooth replacement.
 This procedure is relatively simple, and the majority of patients are able to safely complete implant placement.
 During a dental implant consultation, Dr. Kamali can tell you more specifically whether dental implant supported tooth replacement is right for you.
 Following the surgical placement of implant posts, patients need to wait up to six months to attach the final restoration.
 During this time, their new tooth root is undergoing a process called osseointegration where the supportive tissues fuse with the dental implant mimicking the lost root structure.
-Once that process is complete, patients return to our office where we’ll attach a custom crafted tooth replacement.
+Once that process is complete, patients return to our dental office where we’ll attach a custom crafted tooth replacement.
 For those patients who’ve lost one or two consecutive teeth, we typically recommend placing a single dental implant which then supports one or two dental crowns that can be fused together.
 Patients who’ve lost three or four consecutive teeth may be advised to attach a row of connected dental crowns, often referred to as a bridge, to two dental implant posts, one at each end.

 Patients missing a number of nonconsecutive teeth or a full arch of teeth should consider implant-retained partial and full dentures.
 Like their traditional counterparts, implant-retained dentures are crafted by connecting replacement teeth to a gum-colored base.
 Partials fill gaps in smiles by shaping the base to fit the vacated sockets.
 Implant supported partials are anchored to a minimal number of implants in order to provide maximum stability for the prosthetic while minimizing the impact of the surgical portion of implant placement.
 Full dentures are used to restore an entire row of lost teeth.
 Traditionally, the base of the denture was shaped to create suction between teeth and gums, but the implant supported variety are attached to between four and six dental implants depending largely on the size and shape of patients’ natural jawlines.